xanderfrangos/moonlight-qt-cui/architecture.md

 ### Stats history graphs (2026-09-20)

-The stats hotkey (keyboard, gamepad combo, and the gamepad menu item) now cycles off -> text -> text plus graphs -> off through `Session::cycleStatsOverlay()`.
+The performance settings select one of three saved arrangements: text only, text plus graphs (the default), or graphs only.
+The stats hotkey (keyboard, gamepad combo, and the gamepad menu item) toggles the selected arrangement as a unit through `Session::toggleStatsOverlay()`.
 The graphs are a second overlay type, `OverlayDebugGraphs`, anchored top right opposite the existing text, and are painted with QPainter by `Overlay::Painter::paintStatsGraphs()` at a fixed pixel size, matching the fixed